google/oboe/samples/README.md

 ==============
 These samples demonstrate how to use the Oboe library:

-1. hello-oboe: creates an output (playback) stream and plays a sine wave when you tap the screen
+1. [hello-oboe](hello-oboe): creates an output (playback) stream and plays a sine wave when you tap the screen
+1. [RhythmGame](RhythmGame): A simple rhythm game where you copy the clap patterns you hear by tapping on the screen

 Pre-requisites
 -------------